ilandry122016/C-Water/README.md

 When saving the watermarked image, we have to be careful to save it with no lossy compression.
 This can significantly increase the size of the image.

+## Discussion ##

+The first issue we encountered was when the watermarking of the pixels was too visible.
+This was caused by the overflow in the rgb values.
+So changing from addition to addition mod 256 resolved the issue.

+The second issue was when the program crashed because the width or height of the image was not in units of 8 pixels.
+This was resolved by setting the program to not watermark the pixels if they do not form in units of 8x8.

 ## Future Work ##